zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

          nonum: .NAN

-      infkey is infinity and nonum is NAN.
+      In this example infkey has a value of infinity and nonum has. value of NAN.
 (Not a number)

  # String Types